 When talking about different players in m-commerce, it is inevitable to brush on Alibaba Group and Amazon.com.
 In 2016, about 70% of all Amazon’s holiday shoppers made a purchase via a mobile device.
 The numbers are even more impressive when we take into consideration that 61% of these users were exclusive to Amazon.

-26. Amazon managed to encourage mobile shoppers to return 150% more often than to Walmart and 350% more often than to Target.
+26. Amazon managed to encourage repeat mobile shoppers 150% more than Walmart and 350% more than Target.

-As a titan of the ecommerce industry, it’s really not surprising that Amazon tends to be more effective at retargeting and returning one-time buyers than some of its other competitors.
-Still, the fact that Amazon managed to encourage mobile shoppers to return 150% more often than to Walmart and 350% more often than to Target sounds impressive.
+Being a titan of the ecommerce industry, it’s not surprising that Amazon tends to be more effective at retargeting and returning one-time buyers than some of its other competitors.
+Still, it’s an impressive fact that Amazon managed to encourage mobile shoppers to shop again with the company 150% more than Walmart and 350% more than Target.

 28. Alibaba has 10.9% of the global mobile digital ad market.